Buzz Swatters, Open Futurelab 2024; photo: Bettina Gangl

 Buzz Swatters

-Buzzing noises, an inconspicuous window, tropical humidity and the impression of being chased: Buzz Swatters: Playful Pandemic Prevention was designed to address the collective action problem of infectious diseases in an innovative and playful way.
-It is the second collaborative project of the Collective Transformation Lab between AI start-up Godot and the Ars Electronica Futurelab.
+Buzzing noises, an inconspicuous window, tropical humidity, and the impression of being chased: Buzz Swatters: Playful Pandemic Prevention addresses the collective action problem of infectious diseases in an innovative and playful way.

-Buzz Swatters: Playful Pandemic Prevention motivates citizens to adopt proactive measures for the common good, even in situations where immediate personal benefits may not be apparent.
-The goal of the installation is to investigate when people feel inspired to change their behaviour toward certain common good, utilizing cutting-edge technology such as generative AI and sensor technology.
+Buzz Swatters: Playful Pandemic Prevention motivates citizens to adopt proactive measures for the common good, even in situations where immediate personal benefits may not be apparent – emphasizing the interconnectedness of individual actions and their broader impact on community well-being.

 This project was part of the Open Futurelab at the Ars Electronica Festival 2024.